oceanprotocol/docs/content/tutorials/get-ether-and-ocean-tokens.md

 ## Overview

-In each network, you'll need ETH and OCEAN: ETH to pay for gas, and OCEAN for certain Ocean actions.
+In each network, you'll need ETH to pay for gas, and OCEAN for certain Ocean actions.

 Ethereum mainnet is a network for production settings.
 Accordingly, ETH and OCEAN tokens have "real" value.